Unload — Feel Lighter, Journal Deeper

 |---|---|

-There's a gap in the middle — something that doesn't require professional intervention, but goes deeper than meditation for self-awareness.
+There's a gap in the middle: something that doesn't need professional intervention, but goes deeper than meditation for self-awareness.

 Finding #3: Therapist Side — Fighting the Battle Alone

-The client side has its barriers, and therapists have their own struggles too.
-Interviews with three practicing therapists revealed some structural issues on the supply side:
+Users face barriers, but therapists have their own struggles too.
+Interviews with three practicing therapists revealed some serious structural issues on the supply side:

-Therapists have to juggle self-development, client care, admin work, and managing their own social media — all at once.
-The fragmentation of tools is eating into the time they can actually dedicate to their clients.
+Therapists are juggling self-development, client care, admin work, and running their own social media — all at once.
+The fragmentation of tools is eating into the time they can actually give to their clients.

 How Research Shaped the Product Direction